 Intersex people are born with physical sex characteristics that don’t fit medical and social norms for female or male bodies.
 Intersex traits are natural manifestations of human bodily diversity.

-Intersex variations is not the same as gender identity (who you are – male, female, gender non-conforming, non-binary, transgender) or sexual orientation (who you are attracted to – heterosexual, bisexual, lesbian, gay, asexual, pansexual).
-People born with intersex variations have the same diversity in sexual orientation and gender identity as everyone else.
-While LGBT activists and Intersex activists may work together, it is important to be clear about the difference and prevent misunderstanding.
+Intersex variations is not the same as gender identity (being transgender) or sexual orientation (who you are attracted to – heterosexual, bisexual, lesbian, gay).
+People born with intersex variations have the same diversity in sexual orientation as everyone else.

 Why do we need to consider the rights of people with intersex variations?